andrewhinh/captafied/README.md

   - What about the least?
 - What does the distribution of the stars look like?
   - Center the title.
-- How do the description embeddings change with release year?
+- How do the description clusters change with release year?
   - Plot this graph vs. the number of stars.
 - What does the Transformers icon look like?
   - Make it half as tall.